wuminzhe/hello_rails7_pg_redis/README.md

    1. (optional) `service start cron` if you need crontab to work.
    2. Generate your rails project in the dev container.
       For example, the commands below will create a new Rails project using the Rails 7 default assets pipeline which is my favorite.

       ```bash
       gem install rails
+      rails new . --javascript esbuild --css tailwind -a propshaft -d=postgresql
+      # or, one of the following
       rails new . --force -d=postgresql
+      rails new . -a propshaft -d=postgresql
+      rails new . --javascript esbuild --css bootstrap -a propshaft -d=postgresql
       ```

    3. fix config/database.yml by adding the `host`, `username` and `password` to the development section.

       ```yaml
       ...
       development: